restfb/restfb.github.io/_includes/documentation/logging-configuration.md

 			com.restfb.DefaultFacebookClient
 		</h4>
 		<p class="list-group-item-text">
-			This logger provides information about the communication between the application and RestFB.
+			This logger provides information about the communication between your application and RestFB.
 		</p>
 	</div>
 	<div class="list-group-item">